 He arrives in exuberant enough fashion, half-jogging into the Lord Mayor’s Parlour with a beaming smile followed by handshakes and apologies for a slight delay that left Exposed idle for ten minutes while he made his way from other civic duties.

 Waiting is no problem on our part, however, as there are many far less interesting places to be left twiddling thumbs before an interview.
-The grand room we’re in has over the years provided a workspace to 121 Lord Mayors prior to 28-year-old Magid entering the post in May and offers plenty of intriguing local eye-candy to ogle: from a commemorative sword awarded to the city following the decommission of HMS Sheffield to stunning pieces of centuries-old silverware and crockery locked inside large ornate cabinets.
+The grand room we’re in has over the years provided a workspace to 121 Lord Mayors prior to 28-year-old Magid entering the post in May and offers plenty of intriguing local eye-candy to ogle: from a commemorative sword awarded to the city following the decommission of HMS Sheffield to stunning pieces of centuries-old silverware and crockery locked inside ornate cabinets.

 But if you take a closer look, you’ll find a few small hints hidden amongst the pomp and grandeur suggesting that the office’s current incumbent does things a little bit differently – or at least isn’t afraid to add a dashing of personality to proceedings.
-A few inches from a framed telegram sent by former Lord Mayor Winifred Golding to congratulate the Queen on her Silver Jubilee lies a pair of purple-rimmed aviators which wouldn’t look out of place at a Leadmill Freshers Party.
+A few inches from a framed telegram sent by former Lord Mayor Winifred Golding to congratulate the Queen on her Silver Jubilee lies a pair of purple-rimmed aviators that wouldn’t look out of place at a Leadmill Freshers Party.
 A further glance to the right and you’ll see the now-famous sombrero hanging in the corner.
 Back in June it grabbed worldwide headlines after Magid paired it with a t-shirt reading ‘Donald Trump is a Wasteman’ and proclaimed that the US President’s distasteful policies – namely his Muslim travel ban, withdrawal from the Paris Climate Agreement, moving a US Embassy to Jerusalem, enforcing the imprisonment of children at borders and defending white supremacists – had rendered him no longer welcome in Sheffield.

 It’s one example of the refreshing, no-bullshit approach that has endeared vast swathes of the city’s populace – particularly the young and formerly disillusioned – to the new Lord Mayor, a Somali-born Muslim refugee who arrived in the Steel City seeking a better life with his family at the age of five.
 But this isn’t to say that such a level of popularity, especially that of an entirely unprecedented type when it comes to local politics, doesn’t come without creating some difficulties.
 I’d strongly wager that the slight bleariness in his eyes is largely due to a hectic Tramlines weekend spent doing speeches (and a bit of singing) on festival stages, attending a wide variety of engagements right through to the early hours of the morning and clocking up a selfie count which he estimates would be “well into the hundreds”.
 As if to confirm this hypothesis, there are still some small remnants of gold beard glitter visible as he settles down into an armchair opposite before waving away my explanation of what’s on the agenda topic-wise and opening up the interview in characteristically laid-back fashion.